 These low fodmap parmesan roasted green beans are so delicious and super easy to make.
-Just drizzle some olive oil over some fresh green beans, season with salt and pepper, then top with parmesan cheese.
+Green beans are the best for making low fodmap roasted vegetables especially when seasoned witholive oil, salt and pepper, then top with parmesan cheese.

 Bake the green beans for 20 minutes, and you will have the most mouth-watering parmesan baked green beans.
 Seriously these oven-roasted green beans with parmesan are so good.
 At least in my books.

-I was inspired to make healthy low fodmap recipes with vegetables for people with SIBO and IBS as it can be challenging to find both delicious and healthy low fodmap recipes.
+I was inspired to make healthy low fodmap roasted vegetables for people with SIBO and IBS as it can be challenging to find both delicious and healthy low fodmap recipes.
 But, these parmesan roasted green beans are an exception!

-I also serve these baked green beans with homemade veggie burgers as a side vegetable dish when I do not feel like a salad.
+I also serve these low fodmap green beans with homemade veggie burgers as a side vegetable dish when I do not feel like a salad.
 I include salad or vegetables of some sort at every dinner meal.

 I cannot imagine how I would feel if I didn’t eat my greens.
-These easy baked green beans are the perfect substitute for salad or the addition of healthy vegetables to any meal.
+These green beans are the perfect low fodmap green vegetable to substitute for salad or a healthy addition to any meal.

 If you do not have fresh green beans available, I am sure you could use frozen green beans as well.